dragon-fish/markdown-block/README.md

 import '@dragon-fish/markdown-tag'

-// Or sometimes you may need to using the API import MarkdownBlock from '@dragon-fish/markdown-tag' const md = MarkdownBlock.createElement() md.innerText = `
+// Or sometimes you may need to using the API import { MarkdownElement } from '@dragon-fish/markdown-tag' const md = MarkdownElement.createElement() md.innerText = `
 # Markdown Render